Pacers Will Pay Ellis More Than 100 NBA Players Will Make Next Season

-How?
-This Former Golden State Warriors Star Who Hasn't Played In Four Seasons Will Make More Money Than Over 100 NBA Players Next Season
+What?
+This Former Golden State Warriors Star Who Hasn't Played In Four Years Will Make More Money Than Over 100 NBA Players Next Season

 Monta Ellis is still being paid by the Indiana Pacers.